Arborvitae/Geoshape/docs/geogitsync.rst

       *Remote Options button to configure remotes*

 #.
-In the Remote Config window select the GeoGit repo that will be synchronized.
+In the Remote Config window select the Geogig repo that will be synchronized.
 The list is populated from the repositories that correspond to the layers in the map.

-Note that even though you might only be working with a single layer, the entire repository contents will be synched.
+.. note:: Even though you might only be working with a single layer, the entire repository contents will be synched.
 This is important to maintaining the history of the repository.

    .. figure:: img/en_chooserepo.png